For a list of State and Institutional scholarships available visit the College of Charleston Office of Financial Assistance.

 The College also offers funding through SCAMP, the South Carolina Alliance for Minority Participation.
 SCAMP is a National Science Foundation funded initiative to encourage minority enrollment in science, engineering, and mathematics courses.
 Please visit SCAMP's homepage for more information on its programs and scholarships.

-Scholarships awarded by the Office of the Dean of the School of Sciences and Mathematics
+Scholarships awarded by the Department of Computer Science and the Office of the Dean of the School of Sciences and Mathematics

 These scholarships are made possible by generous donations from the Boeing Corporation located in North Charleston.
 Scholarships are advertised when awards are available.

 Awarded to full-time, undergraduate students pursuing degrees in mathematics, natural sciences, or computer science with a grade point average of 3.2 or higher.
 Excellent leadership and communication skills and strong interest in pursuing a career in aerospace industry is preferred.
 Scholars will be encouraged to pursue internships in the aerospace industry, specifically with Boeing.
 Special attention will be given to students with backgrounds that are typically underrepresented in the aerospace industry.

 Additional funding opportunities can be found on the department websites linked below.
 Departmental scholarships are made possible through generous individual donors, corporations, and non-profit organizations.
 Awards must be made in line with the critera our donors determine.
 To qualify, current undergraduate students must be a declared major in the department awarding funds and incoming students must list an intended major when registering.
 Students listed as "undeclared" are not ineligible for departmental scholarships.

 Remote DBA will award a scholarship of $3,500 to an outstanding college student pursuing studies in computer science or computer engineering with a demonstrated interest in the fields of database administration or data science. [more]

 Society of American Military Engineers (SAME) Charleston Post Scholarship Program (Science and Math)